 “Yes, Your Excellency,” Lydia bowed her head in deference.

 The Grand Magistrate did not come alone either.

-To Kazimir’s left stood Major Mariya Samusenko, a young, blond lady of elegant figure and aristocratic bearing.
-Her turquoise gaze fell upon Lydia with a mixture of indifference and disdain, never in doubt of whom the inferior being was between them two.
-Though the attention stayed for barely a second before being drawn to a third, masculine physique who strode past like the wind.
+To Kazimir’s left stood Major Anastasia Samusenko, a young, blond beauty of elegant figure and aristocratic bearing.
+Her turquoise gaze fell upon Lydia with a mixture of indifference and disdain, never in doubt of whom the superior being was between them two.
+Though her attention stayed for barely a second before being drawn to a third, masculine physique who strode past like the wind.

 With her eyes to the floor, Lydia did not catch his appearance other than a pair of large, bear-hide boots.

 To Kazimir’s right, a third woman wearing loose, silky robes then stepped forward.
 As Lydia raised her head again, her attention instantly fell upon this middle-aged woman in flowing white garments.
 Her jaw almost hit the floor as she recognized the long, white hair, the willow rod with leafy sprigs, and that serene smile that she still remembered from eight years ago.

 During her years of marriage, Lydia had searched far and wide to find out just who her mysterious benefactor was.
 But no matter how much she researched, no matter whom she paid to investigate, the answer always proved difficult to accept:

 She was Tara the White, the legendary Worldwalker and Protectress of Samarans in this world.

 Standing before Lydia, Tara smiled as beautifully as she had before.
 Her spring-green eyes twinkled as though revealing a pleasant surprise.
 Her silver-white hair cascaded down lean shoulders and back, its luster almost glowing in the brightly-lit chamber.
 Her very presence seemed to spread the aura of a sacred spirit — an enlightened soul beyond the attainment of any flawed mortal.